 To create a Notification Rule from the events page

 - Search the events which you want to include in the notification rule.
-See Searching Events for further information.
+See Searching Events for more information.

-- Click Create Rule > Create Notification Rule.
+- Select Create Rule > Create Notification Rule.

-- Amazon SNS.
-See Sending Notifications Through Amazon SNS for further information.
+- Amazon SNS: See Sending Notifications Through Amazon SNS for more information.

-- Datadog.
-See Sending USM Anywhere Notifications to Datadog for further information.
+- Datadog: See Sending USM Anywhere Notifications to Datadog for more information.

-- Email.
-This method sends the notification by email.
-You need to type an email subject and enter a destination email.
+- Email: This method sends the notification by email.
+You need to enter information for the email subject and enter a destination email address.

-- PagerDuty.
-See Sending USM Anywhere Notifications to PagerDuty for further information.
+- PagerDuty: See Sending USM Anywhere Notifications to PagerDuty for more information.

-- Slack.
-See Sending USM Anywhere Notifications to Slack for further information.
+- Slack: See Sending USM Anywhere Notifications to Slack for more information.

 - You have already suggested property values to create a matching condition.
 If you want to add new property values, click Add Condition.